Zhiyuan624/HERA-CDFSS/README.md

 Evaluation performance may vary slightly across random seeds, GPU devices, software environments, and dataset preprocessing implementations.

 > HERA is designed as a general framework for vision foundation models (VFMs).
 The current repository provides the standard DINOv3 implementation as the default reference.
-To use other VFMs, please follow the model-specific comments in the code and replace the corresponding backbone loading, feature extraction, layer configuration, and attention interfaces accordingly.
+To use other VFMs, please follow the code comments and update the model-specific components accordingly.

 ## Citation